-Having selected to follow an A Level in Geography, there are two core and one optional tasks below for you to complete before the start of September.
+Having selected to follow an A Level in Geography, there are three tasks below for you to complete before the start of September.
 The aim of these tasks is to consolidate and extend your knowledge and understanding of certain areas of the subject that we feel will be of use to you at the start of Year 12.
 These tasks have been carefully selected because they are directly relevant to the units you will be studying, so please ensure you give each enough thought and time to enable you to hit the ground running at the start of the course.

 All A Level students need to develop an ability to research, analyse information and make supported arguments and judgements about the research that they have collected.
 Extended writing skills are fundamental to success in Geography, and you will be expected to write structured, coherent answers as part of the course.
-You will submit these tasks at the start of September.
+You will submit Tasks A, B & C in your first lesson with each teacher in September.